Day of the Dead - New York City - 2020

-Join us for our annual Day of the Dead (Día de Muertos) celebration in New York City.
-The tradition is rooted in the native Mexican belief that life on earth is a preparation for the next world and of the importance of maintaining a strong relationship to the dead.
+Day of the Dead (Día de Muertos) is a time to honor and revere our deceased family members and ancestors.
+This tradition is rooted in the native Mexican belief that life on earth is a preparation for the next world and of the importance of maintaining a strong relationship to the dead.

 About Day of the Dead